 As the saying goes, “when it comes to your health, we are what we eat”.
 Our animals eat the way their ancestors did.
 They eat high quality forages on the wide open range, year round.
 By moving and rotating frequently, they are always getting the most benefit from the grasses that they can, selecting for energy, protein, etc. They are also treated like their ancestors before them.
 We do not use growth hormones, antibiotics or steroids.
 The animals live a happy life on the range and are treated humanely.

 Our Grass Fed/Finished Beef is known for its excellent marbling!

-Our beef is all USDA Graded Choice, High Choice and Prime.
-It has a sweet, tender flavor.
+Our beef is well marbled, and has a sweet, tender flavor.
 Grass fed beef is also very nutritious, packed with Vitamin B12, B3, B6, Iron Selenium, and Zinc.
 It is higher than conventional grain fed beef in CLAs, Omega-3s, beta-carotene (precursor of Vitamin A), Vitamin E, Vitamin D, Potassium, Iron, Zinc, and Phosphorous.